papadanku/ShaderCell/README.md

 ### Step 2: Add Knowledge Files to GPT4All

 1. In GPT4All, go to **Settings > LocalDocs > LocalDocs Setting**.
-2. Add the `Source/Knowledge` folder (from where you unzipped the GeminiFX project) to the list of folders GPT4All should look at.
+2. Add the `Source/Knowledge` folder (from where you unzipped the ArtificialFX project) to the list of folders GPT4All should look at.
 This will allow GPT4All to read `Examples.txt`, `REFERENCE.md`, `ReShade.fxh`, and `windows-win32-direct3dhlsl.pdf`.
 3. Start the "indexing" process in GPT4All.
 This makes the files searchable by the AI.

 ### Step 3: Configure Your GPT4All AI Model